DonBianco/OneDrive-autosync-script/README.md

    - Removes any existing OneDrive configuration to start fresh.

 ### 3. **Microsoft Authentication**
-   - Launches the authentication process via **zenity** to prompt the user for the authentication URL and complete the login.
+   - Launches the authentication process via **yad** to prompt the user for the authentication URL and complete the login.

 ### 4. **First Sync (Upload-Only)**
    - Performs an initial sync to upload the user's Desktop folder to OneDrive.